Yfyangd/SPA/README.md

 ## SP&A-Net
-### Official tensorflow implementation of the paper: "A Novel Deep Learning Architecture for Defect Pattern Classification: Self-Proliferation-and-Attention Neural Network"
+### Official tensorflow implementation of the paper: "Semiconductor Defect Pattern Classification by Self-Proliferation-and-Attention Neural Network (SP&A-Net)"

 ## SP&A-Net's Architecture.
 * The first function of SP&A-Net is the self-proliferation, using a series of linear transformations to generate more feature maps at a cheaper cost.
 We can train image classifier in a more efficient way.